unhcr-dataviz/unhcrthemes/README.md

 functionality of the `{unhcrthemes}` package, please make sure that the `Lato` font is installed on your device prior to usage.

+For R PDF and PostScript devices, there is a function `import_lato` that can be used to import the `Lato` font into the device.
+We recommend the use of `cairo_pdf` or `cairo_ps` devices, which are available on all platforms and better support custom fonts.

 ### Color palettes

 Choose from a variety of carefully curated color palettes that harmonize